treden/swotreveals/README.md

-# swotreveals
+# SWOT reveals fine-scale balanced motions driving near-surface currents and dispersion in the Antarctic Circumpolar Current
-Repository for "SWOT reveals fine-scale balanced motions driving near-surface currents and dispersion in the Antarctic Circumpolar Current"
+Repository for reproducing analysis and figures of "SWOT reveals fine-scale balanced motions driving near-surface currents and dispersion in the Antarctic Circumpolar Current"